jonkykong/SideMenu/README.md

 SideMenuManager.menuRightNavigationController = menuRightNavigationController

 // Enable gestures.
 The left and/or right menus must be set up above for these to work.
-// Note that these continue to work on the Navigation Controller independent of the View Controller it displays!
+// Note that these continue to work on the Navigation Controller independent of the view controller it displays!
 SideMenuManager.menuAddPanGestureToPresent(toView: self.navigationController!.navigationBar)
 SideMenuManager.menuAddScreenEdgePanGesturesToPresent(toView: self.navigationController!.view)
 ```